USEPA/EPANET2.2/User_Manual/docs/input_keywords.rst

   c.
 A **CONCEN** source:

-     | - Represents the concentration of any external source inflow to the node
+       - represents the concentration of any external source inflow to the node
-     | - Applies only when the node has a net negative demand (water enters
-       the network at the node)
+       - applies only when the node has a net negative demand (water enters the network at the node)
-     | - If the node is a junction, reported concentration is the result of
-       mixing the source flow and inflow from the rest of the network
+       - if the node is a junction, reported concentration is the result of mixing the source flow and inflow from the rest of the network
-     | - If the node is a reservoir, the reported concentration is the
+       - if the node is a reservoir, the reported concentration is the source concentration
-       source concentration
-     | - If the node is a tank, the reported concentration is the internal
-       concentration of the tank
+       - if the node is a tank, the reported concentration is the internal concentration of the tank
-     | - Is best used for nodes that represent source water supplies or
-       treatment works (e.g., reservoirs or nodes assigned a negative demand)
+       - is best used for nodes that represent source water supplies or treatment works (e.g., reservoirs or nodes assigned a negative demand)
-     | - Should not be used at storage tanks with simultaneous
+       - should not be used at storage tanks with simultaneous inflow/outflow.
-       inflow/outflow.

   d.
 A **MASS, FLOWPACED**, or **SETPOINT** source:

-     | - Represents a booster source, where the substance is injected
-       directly into the network irregardless of what the demand at the node is
+       - represents a booster source, where the substance is injected directly into the network irregardless of what the demand at the node is
-     | - Affects water leaving the node to the rest of the network in the
+       - affects water leaving the node to the rest of the network in the following way:
-       following way:

-        | - A **MASS** booster adds a fixed mass flow to that resulting
-          from inflow to the node
+         - A **MASS** booster adds a fixed mass flow to that resulting from inflow to the node
-        | - A **FLOWPACED** booster adds a fixed concentration to the
-          resultant inflow concentration at the node
+         - A **FLOWPACED** booster adds a fixed concentration to the resultant inflow concentration at the node
-        | - A **SETPOINT** booster fixes the concentration of any flow
-          leaving the node (as long as the concentration resulting from the inflows is below the setpoint)
+         - A **SETPOINT** booster fixes the concentration of any flow leaving the node (as long as the concentration resulting from the inflows is below the setpoint)

-     | - The reported concentration at a junction or reservoir booster
-       source is the concentration that results after the boosting is applied; the reported concentration for a tank with a booster source is the internal concentration of the tank
+       - the reported concentration at a junction or reservoir booster source is the concentration that results after the boosting is applied; the reported concentration for a tank with a booster source is the internal concentration of the tank
-     | - Is best used to model direct injection of a tracer or disinfectant
-       into the network or to model a contaminant intrusion.
+       - is best used to model direct injection of a tracer or disinfectant into the network or to model a contaminant intrusion.

   e.
-A [SOURCES] section is not needed for simulating water age or source
+A [SOURCES] section is not needed for simulating water age or source tracing.
-     tracing.

 **Example:**